 You’ll only have yourself to blame if an engineer overlooks a simple solution because they didn’t receive simple instructions.
 If you help your team get to grips with new tech tools, it’ll help everyone in the long run.

 4 Quick tips for choosing the best phone for engineers:

 Before we get to the devices themselves, here’s some quickfire advice:

 Always buy the best you can afford.
 Don’t overreach and overspend for the sake of it.
 Expensive doesn’t always mean “the best” and you should never spend more than you can afford!

 Get devices that offer both speed and performance.
 After all, if the phone is slow or has a small screen, you’ll get resistance from your engineers and it’ll affect their on-site performance.
-They’ll likely hate using the tools you’ve given them and it’s disruptive and demotivating.
-A good indication of a devices speed is the RAM (no less than 3GB of RAM, but ideally 4GB+) and Storage (64GB as a minimum, as photos, videos, and messages can quickly clog devices that affect their performance).

-Consider second hand or refurbished, but don’t buy really old models!
+Consider second-hand or refurbished, but don’t buy really old models!
 A quick Google search can help you see how old a phone is.
 Buying older, outdated devices will often require you to replace them sooner than you’d like, and so be more expensive than if you’d bought a newer model.

 Don’t just buy the same device for everyone.
 Provide a choice and ask your team if they have a preference.
 Some people may be used to iPhones, others may prefer Androids.
 Choice makes people happy, so work with your team to get them the tools they enjoy using.